- Foreword: Target Platforms

 Where the "vanilla" JS does not work with with a given third-party environment we are happy to help users integrate it, but we require active cooperation from such environments' users in order to do so.
 Such cooperation invariably requires back-and-forth interaction with the developers as the quirks of any given environment are discovered and accommodated.

-It is not this project's goal to become The One True SQLite WASM Distribution and we welcome both alternative distributions and alternative implementations altogether, in particular ones which cover use cases which we lack the bandwith and topical expertise to do justice to.
+It is not this project's goal to become The One True SQLite WASM Distribution and we both encourage and welcome alternative distributions and implementations, especially ones which cover use cases which we lack the bandwith and topical expertise to do justice to.

 Quickstart: the Canonical Builds

 The canonical build files (i.e. those which live in sqlite3's own source tree) support several different build targets which might be useful to folks other than its own developers.
-They require a full checkout of the sqlite3 source tree (as opposed to an amalgamation distribution), GNU Make, and the Emscripten SDK.
-The wabt tools are also strongly recommended.
+They require a checked-out copy of the sqlite3 source tree (as opposed to an amalgamation distribution), GNU Make, the Emscripten SDK, and the wabt tools (version 1.36 or higher as of this writing).

 $ ./configure --enable-all